pastoral support KS3

 Referrals to the Wellbeing in Mind Team are made by Heads of Year.

-The Wellbeing in Mind Team have put together some useful resources to help parents support their child’s wellbeing outside of school.
+- The Wellbeing in Mind Team have put together some resources to help parents support their child’s wellbeing.
 This includes tips for all of us for looking after our general wellbeing as well as covering the main areas of concern for young people: low mood, anxiety, self-harm, self-esteem, stress and sleep.
 You can access this information here.